nsncowan/work-life-planner/PROJECT_NOTES.md

 - create a state slice for 'assigned' time blocks - ie timeblocks that have been added to a specific day
 - dragging a tb to the 'day' template will create a copy of the timeblock and add it to the 'assigned' state
 - 'assigned' will also have a date property, which will read whichever date is displayed in the component
+- 'assigned' will also have a 'timeslot' property.
+MAYBE this means we don't necessarily need to worry about re-ordering, but we can just worry about matching the 'timeslot' property of the timeblock to an equivalent timeslot id of the space in the receiving timetable section.

 ## dnd